Question answering: History

 Two early question answering systems were BASEBALL and LUNAR.
-BASEBALL answered questions about Major League Baseball league over a period of one year.
-LUNAR, in turn, answered questions about the geological analysis of rocks returned by the Apollo moon missions.
+BASEBALL answered questions about Major League Baseball over a period of one year.
+LUNAR answered questions about the geological analysis of rocks returned by the Apollo Moon missions.
 Both question answering systems were very effective in their chosen domains.
-In fact, LUNAR was demonstrated at a lunar science convention in 1971 and it was able to answer 90% of the questions in its domain posed by people untrained on the system.
+LUNAR was demonstrated at a lunar science convention in 1971 and it was able to answer 90% of the questions in its domain that were posed by people untrained on the system.
 Further restricted-domain question answering systems were developed in the following years.
 The common feature of all these systems is that they had a core database or knowledge system that was hand-written by experts of the chosen domain.
 The language abilities of BASEBALL and LUNAR used techniques similar to ELIZA and DOCTOR, the first chatterbot programs.

-SHRDLU was a highly successful question-answering program developed by Terry Winograd in the late 1960s and early 1970s.
+SHRDLU was a successful question-answering program developed by Terry Winograd in the late 1960s and early 1970s.
 It simulated the operation of a robot in a toy world (the "blocks world"), and it offered the possibility of asking the robot questions about the state of the world.
-Again, the strength of this system was the choice of a very specific domain and a very simple world with rules of physics that were easy to encode in a computer program.
+The strength of this system was the choice of a very specific domain and a very simple world with rules of physics that were easy to encode in a computer program.